dice-roller/documentation/docs/guide/customisation.md

 #### Custom engine

-And you can also create your own engines, which can be any class or object that has a `next()`  method and returns a 32 bit integer. e.g:
+You can also create your own engines.
+This can be any class or object that has a `next()`  method which returns a 32-bit integer. e.g:

 ```javascript
 // a simple object